rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 Before you attend the workshop, you will need a copy of this repository on your personal laptop.
 Clone the repository into your chosen folder on your personal laptop with this terminal command:

 `git clone --recurse-submodules https://github.com/rvss-australia/RVSS_Need4Speed.git`

+# Download the starter data
+Navigate to the [huggingface dataset](https://huggingface.co/datasets/dimitym/RVSS_Need4Speed_starter/tree/main) and download data.zip.
+Place this inside your cloned repository and extract the zip file.

+You should have a `data` folder that contains a `train_starter` and `val_starter` folder, containing 793 and 436 images respectively.

 # Use Conda for package management
 In this workshop, we will use Conda.
 Conda is a package manager for Windows, Mac and Linux - it allows you to install packages similar to `apt`, `homebrew` and `vcpkg`.
 Conda not only supports Python packages, but also packages in C/C++, FORTRAN, and much more.